Early Action vs. Regular Decision: Pros and Cons

 Regular Decision cons

-If applying Regular Decision, you may not hear back from the college or university until the spring or at the end of the school year.
-This may make graduation season a bit more hectic as you realize you will be packing your bags to head off somewhere in roughly three months.
-Making the decision of where to attend college in late spring could potentially add to the stress of AP exams and finals as well.
+If you're applying Regular Decision, you may not hear back from the college or university until the spring or at the end of the school year.
+This could make graduation season a bit more hectic as you realize you will be packing your bags to head off somewhere in roughly three months.
+Deciding where to attend college in late spring could potentially add to the stress of AP exams and finals as well.

 Early Action pros